AchrafKassioui/Learning-SpriteKit/README.md

 myShapeNode.isAntialiased = true
 ```

-It's interesting to pay attention at the anti-aliasing mode used in graphics authoring tools.
-Usually, when you zoom out in programs like Figma or Photoshop, the rendering is smoothed, so you can still see points that are less than 1 pixel wide.
-If it weren't smoothed, anything less than a full pixel would disappear if you zoom out beyond a threshold.
+In the broader context of graphical authoring tools, it's interesting to pay attention at the anti-aliasing mode they use.
+Typically, when you zoom out in a program like Figma or Photoshop, the rendering is smoothed out, so you can still see points that are less than 1 pixel wide.
+If they weren't smoothed out, anything less than a full pixel would disappear when you zoom out beyond 100% zoom.

 However, when you zoom in, these programs tends to disable smoothing, and they show you a representation of the pixels grid.
 This helps evaluate bitmap data as it is defined at the pixel level.